 Roles and role assignments are important when configuring multi-factor authentication for login access to Centrify‑managed computers in hierarchical zones.

-Before configuring multi-factor authentication, you should be aware that multi-factor authentication for Centrify-managed computers relies on the infrastructure provided by the Centrify Identity platform and the Centrify identity services.
+Before configuring multi-factor authentication, you should be aware that multi-factor authentication for Centrify-managed computers relies on the infrastructure provided by the Centrify Platform.

 Note: For Linux and UNIX computers, logging on requires a PAM application such as login, ssh, or a desktop manager.
 Most programs that enable users to log in support multi-factor authentication.
 However, some desktop manager programs that run on older operating systems might not support multi-factor authentication.